If you want some REAL Bali - this is IT! Enjoy SunsetSala in Sudaji Village...

 There is no air-conditioning or fans - not needed - natural living.
 In fact you will often need a blanket (supplied).

-You can hire SunSetSala’s Scoopy motorbike (if you can ride already, otherwise not a good idea, especially as I built the path and its only 1 metre wide!) for $5 a day and take yourself around the area.
+You can hire SunSetSala's Scoopy motorbike (if you can ride already, otherwise not a good idea, especially as I built the path and its only 1 metre wide!) and take yourself around the area.

-There is a car and driver in Sudaji -around $50-60 a day.
+There is a car and driver in Sudaji to hire.